Keith Windschuttle: Treatment of women

 James Boyce, a Tasmanian historian, dismisses Windschuttle's argument as "uninformed slander" based on a failure to read the only documentary sources that matter, the journals of French and British explorers recording the first contacts with Tasmanian Aboriginal people before the colonial period.
-Examining Windschuttle's use of sources for the view women were treated like slaves and drudges, he says Windschuttle relies on a selective reading of just two of many sources in an early work by Ling Roth, "written at the height of Social Darwinist orthodoxy" (1899).
+Examining Windschuttle's use of sources for the view women were treated like slaves and drudges, he says Windschuttle relied on a selective reading of just two of many sources in an early work by Ling Roth, "written at the height of Social Darwinist orthodoxy" (1899).
 However, Ling Roth did not "write" these sources; he simply translated the diaries of the first contacts by the French explorers.
 One is from Péron, who noted scars on women, and interpreted them as signs of domestic violence, which however he had never witnessed.
 Other early observers took this scarring as an indigenous cultural practice.
-James Cook had noticed Aboriginal men and women's bodies were both incised with scars in the same manner.
+James Cook had noticed Aboriginal men's and women's bodies were both incised with scars in the same manner.
 Péron was less sympathetic than other first observers on the Baudin expedition to Australia.
 Boyce argues that their observations, including those of the captain Nicolas Baudin, do not support Windschuttle's claims.
-Even Péron records an encounter at Port Cygnet with an Aboriginal group of men and women, who shared a meal of abalone with the French explorers and, according to Péron, provided "the most striking example we had ever had of attention and reasoning among savage people".
+Even Péron records an encounter at Port Cygnet with a group of Aboriginal men and women, who shared a meal of abalone with the French explorers and, according to Péron, provided "the most striking example we had ever had of attention and reasoning among savage people".
 Péron would have disagreed, Boyce believes, with Windschuttle's claim that "(t)raditional Aboriginal society placed no constraints on the women's sexual behaviour with men", for he was repeatedly rebuffed when he tried to make physical contact with Aboriginal women.
 Baudin believed that no one on his ship had managed to have sexual relations with the women on Bruny Island.
-The behaviour adduced by Windschuttle from the other, late report by J. E. Calder (in 1829) is, for Boyce, "self evidently a product of the extensive disruption of traditional life that had occurred by then".
+The behaviour adduced by Windschuttle from the other, late report by J. E. Calder (in 1829) is, for Boyce, "self-evidently a product of the extensive disruption of traditional life that had occurred by then".
 He concludes: "Only someone who is totally blind to the impact of changing power relations, of declining choices, of the profound impact of cultural disintegration and recurring violence and abuse, let alone the simple imperatives of survival, could cite the unfolding tragedy at Bruny Island in this period as evidence for the sexual mores and domestic relations of pre-invasion Aboriginal society".